 Health problems from work-related silica exposure may be compensated in a variety of ways.
 Workers’ compensation benefits are available to those who file a successful claim for occupational illness.
 It is also possible to file a third-party claim against the manufacturer of the silica-based product that caused the dust if it is found that the product was unsafe.
 The same is true for manufacturers of production or safety equipment if it was defective and did not perform properly.
 It is important to consult with a qualified workers’ compensation lawyer who can determine the best legal strategy for your unique circumstances.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Ill Workers File Claims for Silicosis
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Ill Workers File Claims for Silicosis